 Additionally, Bill attended and is a graduate of the prestigious Northwestern University School of Police staff and Command Class #224.
 Bill has been recognized as an “expert” in the field of crash reconstruction during numerous court cases, working with our State’s Attorney’s with a 100% conviction rate over 15 years and continued efforts to keep our roadways safe!
 Bill was recognized by former State’s Attorney Scott Rolle with the 2001 “Award for Excellence” for exemplary conduct in the performance of duties as a crash reconstructionist.

-Now, let us all help support in putting a "Bill" in Annapolis we can trust.
+Now, let us all help support in keeping a "Bill" in Annapolis we can trust